Want to add a little fun to your younger students’ school day? Give your daughter a princess wand and your son a wooden sword.

 - Calendar (month, days of the week, numbers)

-- Familiar words on posters, wall charts, book covers, and boxes
+- Familiar words on posters, wall charts, book covers, word walls, and boxes

 More Ways to Use Pointers